mantzaris/KeemenaPreprocessing.jl/README.md

 # Installing

+It can be downloaded from the general repository: `import Pkg; Pkg.add("KeemenaPreprocessing")`, or pressing ']' and then typing `add KeemenaPreprocessing` and then back in the REPL prompt `using KeemenaPreprocessing`.

-open the Julia REPL, get into package mode pressing ] and put: add https://github.com/mantzaris/KeemenaPreprocessing.jl
+For the Dev version: open the Julia REPL, get into package mode pressing ] and put: add https://github.com/mantzaris/KeemenaPreprocessing.jl